michaelb/vim-tips/README.md

 echo tip
 ```

+Don't forget to load vim-tips beforehand if necessary (you need it at startup) by preceding calls to GetTip() by a
+`runtime plugin/vim-tips.vim`

 ## Add your own tips

 If you want, you can add your own tips by modifying the files in the tips folder.